thmsmtylr/as-fe-test/README.md

 2. Add [Tailwind](https://tailwindcss.com/) and [Radix UI](https://www.radix-ui.com/) as the styling UI strategy
 3. Add `@axe-core/react` for accessibility

+## Expectations
+- If there's areas of uncertantity or questiosn please use your own knowlege and experiences to fill in the gaps.
+- The task should be completed in it's entirety
+- Please return the test with a production URL and a link to the git repo

 ## API Querying & pagination
 3. Retrieve a list of `100` popular movies from [The Movie DB](https://www.themoviedb.org/) using their [API](https://developers.themoviedb.org/3/getting-started/introduction)
 4. The list of popular movies should be batched in groups of `20`